uktrade/matchbox/docs/contributing.md

 ### Actions

-In order to avoid supply chain attacks, we [pin all Actions in workflow](https://codeql.github.com/codeql-query-help/actions/actions-unpinned-tag/).
+In order to avoid supply chain attacks, we [pin all actions in workflows](https://codeql.github.com/codeql-query-help/actions/actions-unpinned-tag/).

 When upgrading actions, we expect PR comments to confirm that the new commit is safe.
+You need to cover:

+* That the commit's `action.yml` only uses pinned child actions, if it has children
+* That there are no critical security concerns raised in the issues

+See [#395](https://github.com/uktrade/matchbox/pull/395) for an example of the due diligence we expect.

 We suggest using tools like [`wayneashleyberry/gh-act`](https://github.com/wayneashleyberry/gh-act) to help manage this, allowing you to perform the upgrade in a single line: